Gene Wolfe: Literary works

 Wolfe's first published book was the paperback original novel Operation Ares (Berkley Medallion, 1970).
 He first received critical attention for The Fifth Head of Cerberus (Scribner's, 1972) that examined a "colonial mentality within an orthodox science fiction framework".
 It was published in German and French-language editions within the decade.

+“The Island of Doctor Death and Other Stories” was mistakenly named the winner of Best Novella at the Nebula Awards.
+Isaac Asimov jokingly told Wolfe to write a story called The Death of Doctor Island in the hopes that it would win.
+Wolfe did, and it did.
+Along with “The Doctor of Death Island”, they were published in The Island of Doctor Death and Other Stories and Other Stories.
+Along with the previously unpublished “Death of the Island Doctor”, they were collected in The Wolfe Archipelago.

 His best-known and most highly regarded work is the multi-volume novel The Book of the New Sun.
 Set in a bleak, distant future influenced by Jack Vance's Dying Earth series, the story details the life of Severian, a journeyman torturer, exiled from his guild for showing compassion to one of the condemned.
 The novel is composed of the volumes The Shadow of the Torturer (1980), The Claw of the Conciliator (1981; winner of the Nebula Award for Best Novel), The Sword of the Lictor (1982), and The Citadel of the Autarch (1983).
 A coda, The Urth of the New Sun (1987), ties up some loose ends but is generally considered a separate work.
 Several of Wolfe's essays about writing the Book of the New Sun series were published in The Castle of the Otter (1982; the title refers to a misprint of the fourth book's title in Locus magazine).